mapsync/grayson-advisory2/site/content/post/boil-water-advisory-for-falls-lane-falls-branch.md

 ---
-title: BOIL WATER ADVISORY FOR FALLS LANE & FALLS BRANCH
+title: BOIL WATER ADVISORY LIFTED FOR FALLS LANE & FALLS BRANCH
 draft: false
-date: 2025-10-27T18:59:06.377Z
+date: 2025-10-30T16:41:23.746Z
-description: A Boil Water Advisory has been issued for Falls Lane and Falls Branch
+description: A Boil Water Advisory has been LIFTED for Falls Lane and Falls Branch
 ---
-A Boil Water Advisory has been issued for Falls Lane and Falls Branch
+A Boil Water Advisory has been LIFTED for Falls Lane and Falls Branch